 So, even though my first trimester was pretty immobile and horrendous, I knew that as soon as I felt better I wanted to be able to work out and get into shape again.
 Fitness was at the top of my agenda for the new year before I even found out.
 Having spent 3 months in bed more or less feeling all the stages from sickness to hot flushes to fatigue resuming some form of exercise became near essential to me.
 On the hunt for sustainable but comfortable work-out gear and generally laid-back maternity every day wear I came across Boob!
-The brand caters beyond fitness with ready to wear, day to night pieces which feel so incredible, smooth, silky and beyond comfortable.
+The brand caters to new mums and mums-to-be with fitness with ready to wear, day to night pieces which feel so incredible, smooth, silky and beyond comfortable.
 I literally forgot I was even wearing their trousers, that’s how much of a second skin they became.
 On more than one occasion I have had to pull myself off the bed just to remove them and change into nightwear after a tiring day.
 I can’t say enough about the quality of these pieces and the level of fit and comfort.

-Sustainable maternity wear was an area of fascination for me as soon as I discovered my life was about to change.
+Sustainable maternity wear was an area of fascination for me as soon as I discovered my life was about to change and have a baby.
 With Red Carpet Green Dress we always say, ‘We wear clothes every single day, and the way clothes are being made affects our biosphere and the life of the people making them’, so I really want to continue my philosophy with what I wear whilst expecting.
 Take a look at my interview with Stockholm-based founder and Creative Director of Book, Mia Siepel and discover more about the incredible things this brand is up to in the field of sustainability.
 Siepel’s husband Joel, is the Founder and Editor in chief at Icon magazine, and she has two daughters Stella 14 and Molly 12 and a cat called Onion!

 Please introduce yourself and tell us a little about your brand